 da Vinci® Pelvic Prolapse Surgery

-As a result of da Vinci technology, da Vinci Sacrocolpopexy offers the following potential benefits when compared to traditional open surgery:
+da Vinci Sacrocolpopexy offers the following potential benefits compared to open surgery:

 - Shorter hospital stay1